-We could easily plan a 36-day itinerary of family fun, but unfortunately most of us don’t have that much vacation time.
-Instead, we’ve planned a simple 36-hour vacation itinerary to help your family make the most of a quick weekend trip to Kissimmee.
-You won’t be able to see and do everything when you visit Kissimmee—and that’s OK!
-We’ll be ready to welcome you back for vacation for years to come.
+This 36-hour vacation itinerary is here to help your family make the most of a quick weekend trip to Kissimmee.
+You won’t be able to see and do everything when you visit — and that’s OK!
+We’ll be ready to welcome you back for another vacation for years to come.

 Here’s just one of many ways to spend a couple days in Central Florida.